docker/docs/docker-for-windows/faqs.md

 * The **Stable channel** provides a general availability release-ready installer for a fully baked and tested, more reliable app.
 The Stable version of Docker for Windows comes with the latest released version of Docker Engine.
 The release schedule is synched with Docker Engine releases and hotfixes.
 On the Stable channel, you can select whether to send usage statistics and other data.

 * The **Edge channel** provides an installer with new features we are working on, but is not necessarily fully tested.
 It comes with the experimental version of Docker Engine.
-Bugs, crashes and issues are more likely to occur with the Edge app, but you get a chance to preview new functionality, experiment, and provide feedback as the apps evolve.
+Bugs, crashes, and issues are more likely to occur with the Edge app, but you get a chance to preview new functionality, experiment, and provide feedback as the apps evolve.
 Releases are typically more frequent than for Stable, often one or more per month.
 Usage statistics and crash reports are